 In the late 1970s, he decided to use his influence with a larger audience.
 He ran for and was elected to the board of supervisors.
 He took office in January of 1978.

-Tragically, on November 27, 1978, only a few short months after he took office, both Milk and Mayor George Mascone were shot and killed.
+Tragically, on November 27, 1978, only a few short months after he took office, both Milk and Mayor George Moscone were shot and killed.
 Both were murdered in their offices in City Hall by former supervisor Dan White.

 Not only was it a horrific situation, but White was only convicted of manslaughter.
 He received a short sentence of just a few years and was released early.
 The community was outraged by the tragedy and then the lack of justice.

 The movie Milk, starring Sean Penn, is based on the story of Harvey Milk.
-This movie does a great job in bringing to life the upbeat and charismatic Milk.
+This movie does a great job of bringing to life the upbeat and charismatic Milk.
 It also shows the personal struggles of the community at the time and the tragic event in 1978.
 Read reviews and get more details on the movie Milk on Amazon.